OpenPipe/OpenPipe/client-libs/python/README.md

 # OpenPipe Python Client

 This client allows you automatically report your OpenAI calls to [OpenPipe](https://openpipe.ai/).
-OpenPipe

 ## Installation